franzenzenhofer/qfi/README.md

 methods and properties. this is allready useful in itself, but there is more.

-additonal `q` supports various native methods to
+additonal `qfi` supports various native methods to

   * store
   * execute